yanxiaodi/EmployeePayslipCalculator/README.md

 `ionic serve`

-You can navigate to this url to test the cordova app:
+You can navigate to this URL to test the Cordova App:

 `http://localhost:8100/`